SimonCao1207/MNIST-js/README.md

 # MNIST-js

-Training MNIST dataset on browser with tensorflowjs
+Training conv model for MNIST dataset on browser with tensorflowjs.